superbrothers/kubernetes-docs/kubectl_wait.md

 ## kubectl wait

-Experimental: Wait for a specific condition on one or many resources.
+Experimental: Wait for a specific condition on one or many resources

 ### Synopsis